lamemakes/pilot-drive-HAT/README.md

 ### C (current) version

 Found in the "firmware" folder, the current C code is based on the ATtiny85 & it's Universal Serial Interface (USI).
-Using I2C, the Pi can communicate the the ATtiny (default slave address is 0x20) to send a **one byte** integer.
+Using I2C, the Pi can communicate the the ATtiny (default slave address is 0x20) to send a **one byte** integer (<= 255).
 This single integer represents the time to wait before the ATtiny pulls the power on the entire circuit after it detects the vehicle power off.

 As _always_ the firmware is a WIP, and the C version isn't fully functional.
 I can't quite clamp why, but at the time of writing the second ACK from the ATtiny (after the one byte int) always fails.
 Addressing works & ACKS, the ATtiny recieves the timeout number and functions with it, but the master sees it as a failed transmission.
 I feel like I'm close to a fix, but stuck now.